-- The ease that surface runoff transport material can be delivered into the stream; - The movement through the SWAP area; and - The biological and chemical health of the surface water resource in the SWAP area.
+- The movement through the SWAP area; and - The biological and chemical health of the surface water resource in the SWAP area.

 • Potential for Surface Runoff to Occur

 The soil types present in the watershed area and the associated soil properties have a direct influence on the potential for surface runoff to occur.
 As infiltration rate of soil increases, (more precipitation soaking in rather than running off) the contaminant load associated with the reduced runoff should decrease.
 Table 3 provides a summary of the associated soil groups.